Peng-Protocol/Dexhune-P/Specifications/PairingFoundry.md

 `Recipient Address` is where the settlement is sent, this is necessary for Multihop.

 `Filled` stores how much of the destination token the maker has received, is updated after every settlement - partial or whole.
+Router checks the recipient address before and after settlement to note actual filled amount in case of tax on transfer.

 `Status` is `Pending`, `Filled`, or `Cancelled` (1, 2, 3), Cancelled orders can No longer be settled.